kuzmoyev/google-calendar-simple-api/docs/source/getting_started.rst

     1. Go to `Calendar API Quickstart`_
     2. Click ``ENABLE THE GOOGLE CALENDAR API``
+        - If you are prompted to create a new project enter it's name, client type and hit ``CREATE``
     3. Click ``DOWNLOAD CLIENT CONFIGURATION``
     4. Put downloaded ``credentials.json`` file into ``~/.credentials/`` directory